• Home

 • Use hummus: The trick to creamy orzo salad without adding any mayo?
 A hummus-based dressing!
 Thick hummus offers tons of creamy texture and rich flavor!
 It also keeps the pasta salad light and healthy!

-What is Greek pasta salad?
+What is Greek orzo salad?

 Greek pasta salad, also referred to as Mediterranean pasta salad, is an easy salad dish typically served cold as a side.
 However, it can also be served as an appetizer or main course.
 It’s made with a colorful combination of tender orzo pasta, crisp vegetables, and fresh herbs tossed with a Greek or Mediterranean dressing.